 The current policy states that all passports will be reverted back to an applicant's sex at birth upon renewal.
 However, it is unclear how this will be implemented in practice.
-While it is possible that the agency may simply reissue the document through its normal bureaucratic process, duplicating the content of the old document, it is also possible that Department of State officials will look through available records to determine if there is any "conflicting information regarding... biological sex at birth."
-If something in their files indicates that the sex designation had previously been changed, they will likely automatically change the correct gender marker to an incorrect one.
-Alternatively, the agency might request additional evidence of your sex assigned at birth.
+While it is possible that the agency may simply reissue the document through its normal bureaucratic process, duplicating the content of the old document, it is also possible that Department of State officials will look through available records to determine if there is any "conflicting information regarding...

-3 Beginning May 7, 2025, if you plan to use your state-issued ID or license to fly within the U.S., make sure it is REAL ID compliant.
+2 Beginning May 7, 2025, if you plan to use your state-issued ID or license to fly within the U.S., make sure it is REAL ID compliant.
 REAL ID compliant IDs will have a star (or a bear with a star) in the top right corner of the ID.
 Enhanced IDs, available in a handful of states, are an option for U.S. Citizens and are also REAL ID compliant.